Westmount Charter School

 The school started with 116 students, from grades one to three, and is now hosting a student body of approximately 1,300 in grades kindergarten through 12.
 The name was officially changed from ABC Charter Public School to Westmount Charter School in 2002, though the school remains publicly funded.
 Westmount's first graduation occurred in June 2006.

 Demographics

 As of 2017, 25.1% of students at the elementary campus are speakers of English as a second language (ESL) and 13.5% have special needs.
 19.9% of students at the mid-high campus are speakers of English as a second language and 13.4% have special needs.
 As of 2016–2017, Westmount is ranked the 9th best school in the last 5 years in Alberta by the Fraser Institute.
 Admission to the school requires a detailed academic history as well as a private psychological assessment in order to assess that the student is gifted.

-Giftedness

-The school's mission is to provide gifted learners with an enriched, accelerated environment to challenge and stimulate them.